Energy solutions of singular SPDEs on Hilbert spaces with applications to domains with boundary conditions: Functional analytic setup

 In applications to scaling limits of particle systems the following characterization of energy solutions is sometimes useful.

-\begin{lemma}[Sufficient conditions for an energy solution] Any stochastic process $(u_t (f))_{t \geqslant 0, f \in \mathcal{S}}$ that satisfies all of the following conditions is an energy solution in the sense of Definition~\ref{def:energy}: \begin{enumerateroman} \item Path regularity: For all $f \in \mathcal{S}$ the process $t \mapsto u_t (f)$ is continuous.
+{ \begin{theorem}[Sufficient conditions for an energy solution] We make Assumptions (A) and (B) and additionally assume that $S$ is a core for the operator $A$.
+Any adapted stochastic process $(u_t (f))_{t \geqslant 0, f \in S}$ that satisfies all of the following conditions is an energy solution in the sense of Definition~\ref{def:energy}: \begin{enumerateroman} \item Path regularity: For all $f \in S$ the process $t \mapsto u_t (f)$ is continuous.

 \item Stationarity: $u_t \sim \mu$ for all $t \geqslant 0$.